 Remember when you could just wash your face with water and that was skincare?
 Me neither.
 Contrary to when we were kids, achieving that radiant glow takes time and investment.
 Over the years, we’ve seen our fair share of skincare fads and contraptions.
-But LED Light Treatment?
+But LED Red Light Therapy Treatment?
 Those masks that make you look like you’re the killer in a slasher film?
 It seems like they’re here to stay.
 And for good reason too.

 What is LED Light Treatment?

 Now, these masks and pretty little lights aren’t for show.
 LED (light-emitting diode) light has been used since the 1960s, but recent research indicates that LED light therapy can improve skin conditions such as wrinkles, acne, and psoriasis.
 The wavelengths stimulate your skin receptors to boost collagen production and speed up the regeneration process.

 You thought LED light treatment is only shining white light on your pores?
 Think again.
 LED light therapy comes in all colours of the rainbow, and each colour has a different purpose.
 However, whether you seek professional or at-home treatment, blue and red are probably the only colours you really need to know.

 If you have oily, acne-prone skin, blue just might be your colour.
 Blue LED light treatment is commonly used to reduce acne and inflammation.
 The blue light targets your sebaceous glands, aiming to reduce their oil production.
 We usually get acne due to the overproduction of oil in our sebaceous glands, so the decrease in their activity will lower the probability of pimples developing in the first place.
 Blue light can also kill acne-causing bacteria, further reducing breakouts.